Goddard College: Eliot D. Pratt Center and Library

 The Eliot D. Pratt Center and Library in Plainfield, Vermont, served the entire Goddard College community.
 It was also open to the public.
 Its holdings contained over 70,000 physical items.
 The building also housed several administrative offices, an Archives room with artifacts from the 1800s to present, an Art Gallery, and WGDR (91.1 FM), a college/community radio station serving Central Vermont since 1973.

 Goddard College Community Radio (WGDR and WGDH)

 Until 2021, Goddard was home to Goddard College Community Radio, a pair of community-based, non-commercial, listener-supported educational radio stations.
 WGDR, 91.1 FM, is licensed to Plainfield.
 Its sister station, WGDH, 91.7 FM, is licensed to Hardwick, Vermont east of Burlington.
 Goddard College Community Radio was the largest non-commercial community radio station in Vermont.
-It was the only non-commercial station in the state other than the statewide Vermont Public Radio network, which received funding from the Corporation for Public Broadcasting.
 On May 10, 2021, Goddard donated the licenses for WGDR and sister station WGDH to the Central Vermont Community Radio Corporation.